Cosmian/kms/documentation/docs/veracrypt/veracrypt.md

 ckms sym keys revoke <KEY_ID>
 ```

-The key can never be re-used.
+*Note*: a revoked key can never be re-used.

 ## Rotating a key

 To rotate a key,

-1. create a new key
+1. Create a new key.
-2. grant access to the machine to the new key.
+2. Grant access to the machine to the new key.
-3. perform the key rotation/change in the Veracrypt GUI or CLI
+3. Perform the key rotation/change in the Veracrypt GUI or CLI.
-4. revoke the access to the old key for the machine
+4. Revoke the access to the old key for the machine.
-5. optionally revoke the old key itself.
+5. Optionally revoke the old key itself.